 Mr. Hedge has represented clients in a wide range of industries, including telecommunications, semiconductors, pharmaceuticals, biotechnology, agriculture, food service, forest products, entertainment, chemicals, automotive parts, private equity, and financial services.

-Mr. Hedge is active in the Antitrust Section of the American Bar Association and currently serves in the leadership of the Section as a Vice-Chair on the Unilateral Conduct Committee.
+Mr. Hedge is active in the Antitrust Section of the American Bar Association and currently serves in the leadership of the Section.
+He currently serves on the Task Force for Competition/Consumer Protection Policy & North American Comments and also has served as a Vice-Chair on the Unilateral Conduct Committee.